WookieeOnTheRun/azuretranslate/README.md

 # azuretranslate
 Python script using Azure Translator to detect and translate either typed phrase or document.
+This script is built upon the Azure provided Quickstart.

 This script needs the following Python packages to be loaded :

 pip install python-docx

 pip install pypdf2

 pip install python-magic

+You will also need to create an Azure Translator resource, and plug in the endpoint URL and key to use : https://docs.microsoft.com/en-us/azure/cognitive-services/translator/translator-how-to-signup

 The script offers the option to enter a file location and file, or type a phrase to do initial language detection.